-My office was just a few blocks from the Tier 3 complex, the usual arrangement per The Board, on the fifth floor of a large streamlined structure that was a near replica of the buildings that stood next to it.
-The anti-reflective material that encased the towering twenty-one story building was smooth as glass and warm to the touch, as it absorbed the heat from the sun and converted it into electricity.
-It got so hot in the strong Arizona afternoon sun, that when I first started working there I burned myself a few times by accidentally leaning up against the glass.
-Now, I stood a good arm’s length away from the surface at all times.
+After getting dressed I hustled to work with quick, nervous steps.
+Soon I reached the towering building where I spent my working mornings—the same building where I had returned my work vehicle the day before.
+The large streamlined structure sat smack in the middle of five identical buildings.
+The anti-reflective material that encased the towering forty story building was smooth as glass and warm to the touch, as it absorbed the heat from the sun and converted it into electricity.
+It got so hot in the afternoons, that when I first started working here I burned myself a few times by accidentally leaning up against the glass.
+Now, I knew to stand a good arm’s length away from the surface.

-Mrs. G was in her mid-fifties, short and squat with pecan skin and usually cheerful eyes.
+Mrs. G was in her mid-fifties, short and squat with pecan skin and eyes that let optimism shine through despite the stress lines that creased the edges.
 At that moment, though, her eyes were narrow and void of cheer.
-I crossed my hands over my chest as, she informed me in an exasperated tone that a new entry had appeared in my file.
+I crossed my hands defensively over my chest as she informed me in an exasperated tone that a new entry had appeared in my file.

-Abuse of Privilege—she told me that was all it said.
-My chin dipped to my chest.
-I had heard from others that defensiveness only made it worse.
-I stepped closer to her desk and relayed to her, and those who may be watching through the surveillance camera in her office ceiling light, my account.
-I admitted it was completely my fault.
-I lingered too long at the site and got distracted paying homage to the wall.
+Abuse of Privilege—that was all it said.
+Abuse of Privilege.
+I repeated it to myself.
+I had access to the buffer zone, and I abused it.
+It wasn’t so bad, but my chin still dipped to my chest in shame as I formulated a response.
+After a moment, I took a step forward and relayed to her, and those who may be watching through the surveillance camera in her office ceiling light, my account.
+It was completely my fault.
+I lingered too long at the site and got distracted paying homage to The Wall.
+I took off my ID and put it in my pocket.
 It was easy to see how my intentions could be misconstrued.
-The compo was just playing it safe, and I should never have put myself in the position to waste his time.
+The Compo was just playing it safe, and I should never have put myself in a position to waste his time.

-“Don’t let it happen again, Patricia” she said, and then she waved me off towards the conference room.
+“Don’t let it happen again, Patricia,” she finally said, then waved me off toward the conference room.